-The findings of the study shall lead to greater understanding of the social and cultural representation related to people with disability and their effect on the ability of person with disability to enjoy enjoy their rights, participate in community affairs and access services.
+The study is aimed at gathering, assembling and analyzing the available data sets to produce a comprehensive report that has national representation and can be the reference point for disability data.
+The findings of the study shall lead to a greater understanding of the lived experiences of people with disability and their effect on the ability of person with disability to enjoy their rights, participate in community affairs and access services.